Introduction: Living Frugally on One Income

 Pay Off Debt

-Debt can be a heavy burden that weighs us down and gives us financial stress, but it’s not impossible to overcome.
+Debt can be a heavy burden that drags us down and gives us financial stress, but it’s not impossible to overcome.
 Paying off debt requires discipline and dedication, but the long-term benefits are worth it.

 For instance, If you have medical debt, call the hospital, doctor, or lab and ask if they could reduce the bill or arrange a payment plan.
 I saved more than half of a lab bill when I called them.
 You can also analyze your health insurance plan and see if there are any changes you can make to reduce the cost.